Virtually racing for a good cause: Race for the Schools held April 23 to May 1

 Once they’ve finished running, participants can then take a photo of themselves at the end of their route and send it, their name and their time into Donald at daphne.donald@mcsdonline.org.
 Because there are no actual awards, the district will instead use these photos as entries for various prize drawings.
 As such, including their time is not a requirement for runners.

 Additionally, each participant who registers for the race will be receiving a race number as well as a color changing cup and a Race for the Schools t-shirt.
-These items can be picked up alongside their racing packet, which will be available on April 23 at the MCSD Administration Center from 4-6 p.m.
+These items can be picked up with the racing packet, which will be available from 4-6 p.m. on April 23 at the MCSD Administration Center.

 “The Race for the Schools offers a purpose or reason for people to get outside and walk or run with friends and family,” Eserhaut said, “In turn, the race proceeds go right back into the school system for physical education and wellness equipment, as well as related events and programs.”